Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 >**Note:** Verify the [Roles](admin-manageorgsroleperm.html#roles) that you want to assign to users so that they have the appropriate level of functionality.

-You may decide to designate an [Application Access Group](admin-onboardteam.html#group) which can provide more administrative function for an application to the users, or restrict what applications the users in the group can view or modify.
+You may decide to designate an [Application Access Group](admin-onboardteam.html#group), which provides more administrative functionality to the users for specific applications or restricts which applications the users in the group can view or modify.

 ## System Settings